Willard Boyle

-Willard Sterling Boyle, (August 19, 1924 – May 7, 2011) was a Canadian physicist.
-He was a pioneer in the field of laser technology and co-inventor of the charge-coupled device.
-As director of Space Science and Exploratory Studies at Bellcomm he helped select lunar landing sites and provided support for the Apollo space program.
+Willard Sterling Boyle (August 19, 1924 – May 7, 2011) was a Canadian applied physicist who shared one half of the 2009 Nobel Prize in Physics with George E. Smith for their invention of the charge-coupled device.

+As director of Space Science and Exploratory Studies at Bellcomm, Boyle helped select lunar landing sites and provided support for the Apollo space program.
-On October 6, 2009, it was announced that he would share the 2009 Nobel Prize in Physics for "the invention of an imaging semiconductor circuit – the CCD sensor, which has become an electronic eye in almost all areas of photography".

-He was appointed a Companion of the Order of Canada – the award's highest level – on June 30, 2010.

-Early life
+Early life and education

-Born in Amherst, Nova Scotia, on August 19, 1924, Boyle was the son of a medical doctor and moved to Quebec with his father and mother Bernice when he was less than two.
-He was home schooled by his mother until age fourteen, when he attended Montreal's Lower Canada College to complete his secondary education.
+Willard Sterling Boyle was born on August 19, 1924, in Amherst, Nova Scotia, and moved to Quebec with his parents when he was about 2-years-old.
+He was homeschooled by his mother until the age of 14, when he began his formal education at Lower Canada College in Montreal.

-Education

-Boyle attended McGill University, but his education was interrupted in 1943, when he joined the Royal Canadian Navy during World War II.
-He was loaned to the Royal Navy, where he was learning how to land Spitfires on aircraft carriers as the war ended.
-He gained a BSc in 1947, an MSc in 1948, and a PhD in 1950, all from McGill.
+Boyle attended McGill University, but his education was interrupted in 1943 when he joined the Royal Canadian Navy during World War II.
+He was loaned to the Royal Canadian Naval Air Service, where he learned how to land Spitfires on aircraft carriers as the war ended.
+After resuming his studies at McGill, Boyle gained a B.Sc. in 1947, and an M.Sc. the following year.
+In 1950, he received his Ph.D. with a thesis on mass spectrometry.